wangjwchn/wangjwchn.github.io/README.md

 ## Research Interests

 I am interested in *concurrency*.
 My research focuses on how to make the program run correctly and fast under a concurrent environment.
-Specifically, I am interested in *system scalability*, *parallel processing systems*, *multi-core concurrency*, and {\it concurrent data structures} combined with *formal verification* techniques.
+Specifically, I am interested in *system scalability*, *parallel processing systems*, *multi-core concurrency*, and *concurrent data structures* combined with *formal verification* techniques.

 ## Publications